avilum/waycup/README.md

     s.connect((SERVER_HOST, SERVER_MAGIC_PORT))
     s.sendall(MAGIC.encode())

-# Query the API / Connect to the service on the same or different that's just opened for you
+# Query the API / Connect to the service on the same or different that just opened for you

 import requests